null

 How much detergent should you use for cloth diapers?

-Most cloth diaper routines use a small amount of detergent in the pre-wash and the full recommended amount for heavily soiled laundry in the main wash.
+Most routines use a small amount in the pre-wash and the full amount for heavily soiled laundry in the main wash.

 Can too little detergent cause cloth diaper odor?